The JKU's Milestones.

 2021

-The Kurt Rothschild School of Economics and Statistics is established, following one of Kurt Rothschild's guidling principles in that "business should serve people".
+The Kurt Rothschild School of Economics and Statistics is established in line with one of Kurt Rothschild's guidling principles in that "business should serve the people".

 The JKU MED Campus and JKU medSPACE open and apply modern methods to teach anatomy in 3D and with 8K.

 The Circus of Knowledge opens its doors and kicks off its premiere season.
-The Circus bringing art, research, and entertainment together to communicate science and research in a very special way.
+Unique performances and presentations at the JKU Circus of Knowledge are a compelling fusion of art, academia, and science coming together to support community outreach and science communication.